Everyone likes to be appreciated, and your members are no exception. Your association wouldn’t be the same without its members.

 Assess how well your organization is delivering on the most important member benefits.
 The Community Brands research study found the top three reasons members join an association is for networking prospects, job opportunities, and certifications and credentials.
 However, member priorities will shift over the course of one’s member journey and career.

 Be sure to consider your members’ needs and expectations today as well as how they change through the member journey.
 Learn as much as you can about your members by asking them for feedback via surveys.
 Remind members of their benefits and point out benefits they haven’t used yet.
 This gesture shows members your organization cares enough to make sure they get the most out of their memberships.

 Incorporate changes to benefits based on your self-assessment and member feedback.
 Share the changes with members to let them know you’re listening and understand their needs.
 And, don’t make it a one-time thing.
 Plan to continually gather information about their interests and needs, and then use it to inform your services and programs.

-So, get your members more involved.
-Invite new members to join an online forum or virtual meetup event for new members.
+Nothing says thank you like letting your members know you want to see more of them.
+Get your members more involved by inviting new members to join an online forum or virtual meetup event for new members.
 Ask more seasoned members to serve as a mentor or hold a leadership position.
 The more involved they are, the more engaged and appreciated they’ll feel, and the more likely they’ll be to stick around.

 Learn how Nimble AMS can help you engage more members

 Are you looking for more ways to boost member engagement?
 Showing members you understand their expectations and that your association can keep up with their needs is a great way to let them know you appreciate them.
 Nimble AMS helps you manage membership operations, from implementing member portals and automating personalized content to offering predictive analytics and managing finances.

 Download our free whitepaper: Seven tips to strengthen your member engagement strategy, to learn more tips on how to show your members you care.

 Strengthen your member engagement strategy